 Their famous Banyan Tree shades the Beach Bar area and has been here since the beginning.

-We had to be tourists and pose in front of it with our leis.
+Of course, we had to be tourists and pose in front of it with our leis.
 At this point, we were messy and delirious from our long flight.

-Pool and Beach
+Pool and Beach at the Moana Surfrider

 The beautiful pool is situated just steps away from famous Waikiki Beach which made it easy to bounce back and forth between the two.
 When we arrived on our first afternoon we didn’t have any problems finding a chair.